AhmedIkram05/laad/README.md

 # Log Aggregation Analysis and Diagnostics Platform

-User manual for running and testing the frontend and backend of the log aggregration, analysis and diagnostics system for NCR Atleos.
+User Manual for Running and Testing our Log Aggregration Analysis and Diagnostics System, Built for NCR Atleos.

 ## Prerequisites